 Almost everyone has painted something before.
 We all know how to dip a brush or roller in a bucket and spread it across a wall.
 So, when most people see a bucket of commercial roof coating they think of paint.

 Unfortunately, people think they can splash some silicone coating on the roof, and the roofing job is complete.
 This isn’t the case.
 Silicone roof coatings require vigorous surface preparation before they can be applied.

 This cleaning process includes power washing and intense scrubbing to ensure all types of debris have been removed from the roof surface.
-If the cleaning process is not conducted in a thorough enough manner, remaining debris will become stuck in between the roof and coating, which keeps the coating from properly adhering to the roof.
+If the cleaning process is not conducted in a thorough enough manner, the remaining debris will become stuck between the roof and the coating, which keeps the coating from properly adhering to the roof.